Why does Back Up need personal information?

 How is this information kept?

-We securely store and process this information on a database and computer file system.
+We securely store and process this information on a database.
 We make sure nobody has access to your information who shouldn’t have access to it.

 How long is the information stored for?

 Under new data legislation, everyone has “the right to be forgotten”.
 We will only keep your data as long as is reasonable and necessary.
 We also have a legal obligation to retain some types of data for set periods of time.
 If you would like to understand more about how long we retain data, you can request a copy of our data retention schedule by contacting us using the details below.